 Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 Lisa M. Reed was a healthcare worker when she turned to internet marketing.
 She lost all her reps when she was hit with Cancer.
-Then MLSP came along.
+Then MLSP and MLM came along.
+Learn more about her powerful story in our exclusive interview below.

-Thanks so much for doing this interview, Lisa!
-Let’s get started!
+Thanks so much for doing this exclusive interview, Lisa!
+Let’s get started with the interviewing!

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’